DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 ### Apply for a teaching job

 To find a teaching job, you must apply to individual schools (not DfE).
-Use the [Teaching Vacancies](https://teaching-vacancies.service.gov.uk/) service to search for jobs by region, subject specialism and age group.
+[Search for teaching jobs](https://teaching-vacancies.service.gov.uk/) by region, subject specialism and age group.

 This service also lists [teaching assistant](https://nationalcareers.service.gov.uk/job-profiles/teaching-assistant) and education support roles.
 It can be helpful to gain experience of the English education system working in a teaching assistant or support role before you apply for teaching jobs.